soubhikbarari/svmkR/README.md

 **Note: This is the development branch, where new features for the coming release are being implemented and tested.**

-## Authors

-**`svmkR` was forked from the `surveymonkey` package in July 2022 [Soubhik Barari](https://github.com/soubhikbarari) while at Momentive.ai (maker of SurveyMonkey) and significantly re-designed and optimized (e.g. faster reads, more verbose outputs, handling of API errors and edge cases, etc.) with contributions from [Christopher Remmel](https://github.com/calremmel).**

-Previous versions of this package were written/maintained by [Thomas Leeper](https://github.com/leeper), [Sam Firke](https://github.com/sfirke), and [Matt Roumaya](https://github.com/mattroumaya).

 ## Installation

 To install the development version from GitHub: